kkamal11/EDA_on_IPL/README.md

 <img src="ipl.webp" width="500px" />
 </div>
 <hr>
-<h3>Analysis covered in this project :</h3>
+<h3>Analysis covered in this project:</h3>
-- Number of matches played till now.
+* Number of matches played till now.
-- Number of IPL seasons
+* Number of IPL seasons
 - Number of matches played in each season
 - Maximum and minimum matches in a season
 - Number of matches won by each team